CSVfox

 +filter[3]

-Only reads and processes this data row if the third column is not empty.
+Reads and processes this data row only if the third column is not empty.

 -filter[Status]!={Locked}

-Only outputs the current data row if the column "Status" is not equal to "Locked".
+Outputs the current data row only if the column "Status" is not equal to the text "Locked".

-Only outputs the current data row if the text in column "Fruit" equals either "Apple" or "Pear".
+Outputs the current data row only if the text in column "Fruit" equals either "Apple" or "Pear", or any equivalent text regardless of upper or lower case.

 -filter(NumericExpression1)>(NumericExpression2)

-Only outputs the current data row if NumericExpression1 is larger than NumericExpression2.
+Outputs the current data row only if NumericExpression1 is larger than NumericExpression2.

 "NumericExpression1" and "NumericExpression2" are calculated before comparison takes place.